 3. Invest in several types of funds.
 Don’t put all your money in one fund basket.
 Utilize several types: equity, balanced, bond, and money market funds for example.
 Create a well-rounded portfolio ensuring that it includes blue chip equity securities.

 4. Maximize your tax savings.
 Register a mutual fund investment (to create an RRSP) if you do not yet own an RRSP.
 Contributions are tax deductible in relation to your taxable income, and the investments grow tax-deferred.

 6. Invest in yourself first.
-The advantage of owning mutual funds is that you can establish a plan where money is automatically taken out of your bank every week or month, and invested (by purchasing fund units).
-By doing this, you probably won’t miss this portion of your pay; try to invest 10-20% of your pay using this method.
+The advantage of owning mutual funds is that you can establish a plan where the money is automatically taken out of your bank every week or month, and invested (by purchasing fund units).
+By doing this, you probably won’t miss this portion of your pay; try to invest 10-20% of your paycheck using this method.

 7. Take investing seriously.
 Investing is that act of life whereby you put away today what you will need tomorrow.